MaximusSantosa/emp/README.md

 ## Acknowledgments

-* Thanks to Inggrit and Martin from PT Bapintri that helped me gather the requirements
+* Thank you to Inggrit and Martin from P.T.
+Bapintri for helping me gather the necessary employment data